-The Speaking test has students demonstrate their academic English language proficiency in speaking by responding to thematically grouped tasks delivered with recorded audio provided in the online test platform.
+The Speaking test has students demonstrate their proficiency with spoken English language for academic contexts by responding to thematically grouped tasks delivered with recorded audio provided in the online test platform.
 The test is completed entirely within the test platform, as students record their own responses as they speak into the microphone of their headsets.
-To support students' understanding of Speaking test tasks, the test is multimodal.
+To support students' understanding of Speaking test tasks, the test is multi-modal.
 Students hear audio and see text on screen.
+Questions for the student are presented in a blue speech bubble on screen.